 One final myth you should be aware of is the idea that breastfeeding mothers should eat only plain and bland food.
 When you breastfeed, you will need a lot of energy to produce milk and nurse your baby, don’t keep yourself from eating delicious food.
 However, use certain herbs and seasonings in moderation.
 Remember that the right food combination is always the key.

-If you follow these guidelines, it's likely that you'll be able to produce more milk and that the milk you're producing will be of a much higher quality.
+If you follow these guidelines, it's likely that you'll be able to produce more breast milk and that the milk you're producing will be of a much higher quality.
 This gives you the best opportunity to ensure that your baby gets a healthy start in life.
 Besides, it allows you to either maintain or adopt a healthier diet so that you and your baby can be happy together for years to come.

 Meet Our KeaMommy Contributor: Sara Gale